• Skip to main content

 • Sliced cheese or cheese curds, salami or other dried meats

-• Pair it with a Pot of Chili or a Crockpot full of Meatballs and you've got a complete game day menu!
+• Pair it with a pot of Beef Vegetable Chili or a crockpot full of Sweet and Tangy Appetizer Meatballs and you've got a complete game day menu!

 • Serve it with grilled brats or burgers, Lemon Orzo Pasta Salad or Broccoli Salad for the perfect summer menu!